powersprouter/cubeExploder/README.md

 Or better yet - if you are so bold and skilled - send me your own cube destruction!
 If you send to me as a geometry node or some other procedural list that I can throw into the add-on python codebase _(and if you meet cubeExploder's High Standards For Excellence)_, I will gladly give you full credit, a personal email of thanks, and you will be revered and appreciated by future cube exploder-ers worldwide, the envy of millions.
-Maybe someday we will even have cubeExploder stickers! :D
+Maybe someday we will even have cubeExploder stickers that proudly proclaim "I am a Cube Exploder!"
+Yay!  :D

 Enjoy